eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

 # Travel-time values for routing

 By default, the route with the least travel time is chosen.
-The travel time depends on the current routinng mode (configurable via *traci.vehicle.setRoutingMode*) or via the explicit *routingMode* argument to *traci.simulation.findRoute*.
+The travel time depends on the current routing mode (configurable via *traci.vehicle.setRoutingMode*) or via the explicit *routingMode* argument to *traci.simulation.findRoute*.